Yes, Union Bank offers a competitive variable savings interest rate on this account.

 Overdraft Privilege is a discretionary service, which means we do not guarantee that we will authorize and pay a transaction presented for payment if the account does not contain sufficient funds.

-You may opt out of Overdraft Privilege and revoke the payment of ATM and everyday debit card transactions at any time by stopping by any Union Bank & Trust location; contacting us at 800-297-2837 or in Lincoln 402-323-1777; or by using the online opt out form.
+If you no longer want to authorize the payment of overdrafts on your ATM and everyday debit card transactions, you may opt out by stopping by any Union Bank & Trust location; contacting us at 800-297-2837 or in Lincoln 402-323-1777; or by using the online opt out form.

 Savings account statements are rendered quarterly.
 If you have a checking account and have elected for combined statements then you will receive a statement monthly.